Dusttoo/wumbo/docs/MONOREPO_SETUP.md

 # Monorepo Setup Complete! 🎉

-The Family Budget monorepo structure has been successfully initialized with Turborepo.
+The Wumbo monorepo structure has been successfully initialized with Turborepo.

 ## What's Been Created